 Imagining that I have been tasked with developing a new leadership program in my organization, regardless of the organization type, there are three primary areas that I would attempt to focus the training around.
-These three would be developing or expanding charisma, differentiating between developing a leadership strategy and leadership development strategy, and defining and setting timelines for the renewal of leadership competencies.
-This would be based on more of a “Reframe” method with the goal of activating the common goals across the group in an effort to foster a more uniformed approach to development (McCauley, Ruderman & Veslor, 2010).
+These three would be developing or expanding charisma, differentiating between developing a leadership strategy and a leadership development strategy, and defining and setting timelines for the renewal of leadership competencies.
+This would be based on more of a “Reframe” method with the goal of activating the common goals across the group in an effort to foster a more uniform approach to development (McCauley, Ruderman & Veslor, 2010).

-Expanding charisma, or merely developing the benefits that come from it can be a difficult task.
+Expanding charisma or merely developing the benefits that come from it can be a difficult task.
 Yet, charisma is one of the most abundant qualities when it comes to leadership, regardless of good or bad (Khurana, 2002).
-Sure, charisma has its pitfalls, but the sub qualities of charismatic people are great nonetheless.
+Sure, charisma has its pitfalls, but the sub-qualities of charismatic people are great nonetheless.

 Becoming a decent orator would be step one.
 Instating a program that encourages public speaking would be vital.
 When it comes to public speaking, practice makes perfect.
 In this program, each leader within the organization would be made to present information to their peers in a group forum.
 In doing so, the speaker would be recorded so that the speech could be reflected upon, first in a private session later on, then with a supervisor or leadership coach.
 This would be a repetitive process until relative comfort is achieved in their speaking ability.

 Open Body Language is crucial to good leadership.
 Being open to your followers is essential if the followers will be expected to interact with the leader on any level.
 Even if the followers are not going to interact with the leader, the appearance of that leader’s openness is critical in fostering the desire to follow.
 Working on uncrossing the arms, smiling, shaking hands, talking with your hands, and being eager to engage are things that can be practiced and perfected.
-The benefit of this would be self-evident in the video and could be expanded upon over time.
+This benefit would be self-evident in the video and could be expanded upon over time.

 Appealing to the desires of others is also an important part of this process.
 This is often as simple as asking followers what makes them “tick” or simply appealing to what does.
-What do they think, what do they want to do in life, etc. Essentially, it is making small talk about them.
+What do they think, what do they want to do in life, etc.?
+Essentially, it is making small talk about them.
 Of course, this also plays into the idea of making the benefits of the bigger things about them too.
-For instance, if a new program requires some kind of sacrifice or change by the followers, explaining how these changes benefit the individual would aid in the transition.
-Being constantly mindful of this will usually breed some kind of success.
+For instance, if a new program requires some sacrifice or change by the followers, explaining how these changes benefit the individual would aid in the transition.
+Being constantly mindful of this will usually breed some success.
 This would be practiced in the speaking sessions by first taking a topic, developing the speech by listing out the benefits of that topic, then sharing it during the speaking exercise.

 Each leader would also have a say in their leadership development plans.
 It seems only right that a leader has a say in such a plan anyway.
-However, it would be vital, in the name of 360 feedback, that peers and supervisors also be involved in this process.
+However, in the name of 360 feedback, it would be vital that peers and supervisors also be involved in this process.
 This ensures adequate and honest development of the plan.